 Other participants were supportive of reducing the VCL, with Tuaspring, Keppel, SembCorp Cogen, PacificLight Power and RCMA supporting a reduction in the VCL.
-SembCorp Cogen argue the VCL "should be reduced to LNG vesting level starting 1 January 2017", since retaining the vesting regime would support an unnecessary and "intrusive market measure that adds inefficiency to the market".17 RCMA Group agrees that the removal of the current burden and lack of transparency associated with removing vesting contracts "would be a positive aspect for the market and result in cheaper electricity costs for consumers".18
+SembCorp Cogen argue the VCL "should be reduced to LNG vesting level starting 1 January 2017", since retaining the vesting regime would support an unnecessary and "intrusive market measure that adds inefficiency to the market".18 RCMA agrees that the removal of the current burden and lack of transparency associated with removing vesting contracts "would be a positive aspect for the market and result in cheaper electricity costs for consumers".19

 In response, we acknowledge the Review takes place in the context of challenging market conditions for generation businesses.
-Wholesale electricity prices in the SWEM are below historical averages and well below LRMC, reflecting the supplydemand balance and large volume of gas available in the market.
-However, the EMA states that the Review is focused on the mitigation of market power, rather than the provision of financial support to generators.
-Our analysis demonstrates the vesting contract regime does not appear to have capped market prices in practice, as demonstrated by Figure 2 and discussion in Section 4.5.3.
+Wholesale electricity prices in the SWEM are below historical averages and well below LRMC, reflecting the supply-demand balance and large volume of gas available in the market.
+However, the Review is focused on the mitigation of market power, rather than the provision of financial support to generators.
+Our analysis demonstrates the vesting contract regime does not appear to have capped market prices in practice, as demonstrated by Figure 2 and discussion in Section 4.6.3.